RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Network Analysis and Security/Analyze network attacks/readme.md

 ## Project Scope

 **Incident Detection:** One afternoon, an automated alert from the monitoring system indicated a problem with the web server.
 I attempt to visit the company’s website, but I receive a connection timeout error message in the browser.

+**Packet Capture**: I use a packet sniffer to capture data packets in transit to and from the web server.
+I notice a large number of TCP SYN requests coming from an unfamiliar IP address.
+The web server is overwhelmed by the volume of incoming traffic and is losing its ability to respond to the abnormally large number of SYN requests.